prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/variables/notes.md

 MyDate = #10/31/2017# ' the pound signs surround the date value formatted as MM/DD/YYYY
 ```

-To assign an [Excel Object](/notes/visual-basic/excel-objects.md) to a variable, use the `Set` keyword:
+To assign an [Excel Object](/notes/excel-objects) to a variable, you may need to use the `Set` keyword:

 ```vb
 Set MySheet = Worksheets("Sheet1")